JoshCru/mtrn4231_jakos/README.md

 ## Running the System

-The system supports three operational modes via a unified launch file:
+The system supports three operational modes using **MODULAR** scripts (recommended) or standard launch files.

+### MODULAR System (Recommended)

+The MODULAR scripts provide enhanced modularity and flexibility for running the system.

 ### 1. Simulation Mode (No Hardware Required)